2023 Solar Incentives Guide for Willow Grove, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a predetermined (generally small) amount of electricity qualify for SRECs or other performance-based incentives.
-SRECs and performance-based incentives in general are typically given by your state government.
-When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (normally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
+SRECs and the like are typically provided by your state government.
+SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Regional Coverage